 In 2005, he received critical acclaim for his performance as Johnny Cash in the biopic Walk the Line opposite Reese Witherspoon.
 The film earned him an Oscar® nomination and a Golden Globe win.

 In 2007, Joaquin appeared in We Own the Night (with Mark Wahlberg, Robert Duvall and Eva Mendes) and Reservation Road (with Mark Ruffalo, Jennifer Connelly and Mira Sorvino).
 That same year saw Phoenix, a vegan and PETA member, narrating the documentary Earthlings which studied animal abuses in factory farms and other areas.

 While 2008 had Phoenix appearing in Two Lovers with Gwyneth Paltrow it was his actions and appearance that really caught people’s attention.
 Joaquin grew a huge bushy beard and said he was leaving acting to become a rapper.
 His bizarre actions, including an outrageous appearance on Late Night with David Letterman, were all documented by brother-in-law Casey Affleck.
 People wondered whether it was a celebrity gone off the deep end or an elaborate hoax to fuel a documentary on modern celebrity.
 The jury’s still out on this latest chapter of Phoenix’s life.

 As time progresses, we'll have more info about Joaquin Phoenix here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.